With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Mason County, WA.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Mason County, Washington can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

 Northwest Resources Ii Inc Shelton is a mental health treatment center in Mason County, WA, located at 235 South 3rd Street, 98584 zip code area.
 Northwest Resources Ii Inc Shelton provides outpatient treatment.
-Northwest Resources Ii Inc Shelton offers individual psychotherapy, group therapy and couples/family therapy to young adults, adults and seniors 65 or older.
+Northwest Resources Ii Inc Shelton offers dialectical behavior therapy, couples/family therapy and activity therapy to seniors 65 or older, young adults and adults.
 Northwest Resources Ii Inc Shelton also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services at Northwest Resources Ii Inc Shelton consist of court-ordered outpatient treatment, psychosocial rehabilitation services and family psychoeducation.
+Additional services at Northwest Resources Ii Inc Shelton consist of psychosocial rehabilitation services, court-ordered outpatient treatment and family psychoeducation.

 Yes, Washington offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.